 In the past ten years, neural networks have moved into the public consciousness due to the discussions around artificial intelligence.
 However, the basic technology has already been around for many decades.

 Talk of artificial neural networks can be dated back to the early 1940s.
 Back then, Warren McCulloch and Walter Pitts described a model that linked together elementary units and was based on the structure of the human brain.
 It was supposed to be able to calculate almost any arithmetic function.
-In 1949, Donald Hebb developed Hebb’s rule which is still used in many neural networks today.
+In 1949, Donald Hebb developed Hebb’s rule which we explained about earlier.
+It is still used in many neural networks today.